Walter Scarborough FCSI, SCIP | Architect/Specifier

 Owners and developers who construct buildings without specifications are actually handling a time bomb that, when it goes off, will result in significant damage, deterioration, or failure to an owner’s property.
 In addition to possibly violating state licensing laws, architects that produce construction documents without specifications are not rendering the kind of professional service to their clients as has come to be expected from the architectural profession.
 Ask any building forensics specialist, constructing a building without specifications is a bad decision.

 Mr. Scarborough is an architect, registered in Texas, an independent specifier, and has 40 years of architectural experience.
 He is a vice president and regional manager for Hall Building Information Group based in Charlotte, NC.
 He is a fellow of the Construction Specifications Institute and the update author for the forthcoming second edition of The CSI Project Delivery Practice Guide.
 He lives in Allen, TX, with his wife and can be reached at 214-491-7385 and email@example.com.

-This article was produced under the auspices of Pieresearch, manufacturer of quality concrete accessories, exclusively for the benefit of the structural engineering community and is copyrighted by Pieresearch 2016.
+This article was reproduced under the auspices of Pieresearch, manufacturer of quality concrete accessories, exclusively for the benefit of the structural and geotechnical engineering, architectural and construction communities and is copyrighted by Pieresearch 2016.